Bostrix/FSL-first/README.md

 ```
 make
 ```
 The command executes the Makefile in the mesh class and rebuilds it separately based on the modified configuration and source code changes.
-After re-running the make command, return to the main flirt directory by `cd ..` and attempt to rebuild the project again.
+After re-running the make command, return to the main first directory by `cd ..` and attempt to rebuild the project again.
 ## Compiling
 Execute the appropriate compile command to build the first tool.
 ```bash